 Aims and Vision

-Through the study of Home Economics, we aim to equip young people with the knowledge, skills and competences which will help them to be resourceful in their day to day lives.
+Through the study of Home Economics, we aim to equip our young people with the knowledge, skills and competences which will help them to be resourceful in their day to day lives.
 Pupils will be provided with opportunities to explore real life situations related to health and nutrition, family life and independent living.

 Our overall aims are: